Calijah Kancey

-Calijah Demetrius Kancey (born March 1, 2001) is an American football defensive tackle for the Pittsburgh Panthers.
-He was named a unanimous All-American and the ACC Defensive Football Player of the Year in 2022.
+Calijah Demetrius Kancey (born March 1, 2001) is an American professional football defensive end for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Pittsburgh Panthers, where he was named the 2022 ACC Defensive Football Player of the Year.
+Kancey was selected by the Buccaneers in the first round of the 2023 NFL draft.

 Early life

 Kancey attended Miami Northwestern Senior High School in Miami, Florida.
 Over his final two seasons in high school he had over 200 tackles combined.
 He committed to the University of Pittsburgh to play college football.

 College career

 Kancey played in one game his freshman year at Pittsburgh in 2019, the 2019 Quick Lane Bowl, and took a redshirt.
 In 2020, he played in 11 games and started the final four games of the season.
 He recorded 27 tackles and 1.5 sacks.
 As a 14-game starter in 2021, Kancey had 35 tackles and seven sacks and was named a third-team All-American by the Associated Press.
-He returned to Pittsburgh as a starter in 2022.
+He returned to Pittsburgh as a starter in 2022 where he was named a unanimous All-American.
+He finished the season with 31 tackles, 7.5 sacks, and 14.5 tackles for loss which lead the nation for interior defenders.